 In 2018, the internet was flooded with blog articles, social media posts and short articles that could be found in a comparable form on several pages.
-In 2019, a content strategy should focus on fewer, but regular and loner articles with well-researched information.
+Now, content marketing strategies should focus on publishing fewer articles, but more regular, better quality articles with well-researched information.

-Video marketing offers the greatest potential in 2019.
+Video marketing now has enormous potential.
 A 2017 report by Animoto shows that 64% of customers made a purchase after watching branded videos on Facebook.
 According to the survey, three out of four users are influenced by videos on social media when making a purchase decision.
-Videos are also the most convenient way to get to know a company on the web.
+Videos are also the most convenient way to get to know a company on the internet.

-Why are branded videos, webinars and influencer channels so popular on YouTube?
-Quite simply, users value authenticity and transparency in a brand.
-Videos are more tangible than text, and their involvement is higher.
+Branded videos, webinars and influencer channels are so popular on YouTube, because people value authenticity and transparency in a brand.
 People who speak directly to their viewers in front of the camera establish a relationship and appear more authentic than advertising messages in words and pictures.

 By 2021, videos are expected to account for 82% of global internet traffic.

-2019 could also be the year of podcasts.
-With around ten million young, affluent listeners with purchasing power and an affinity for the brand, there is definite potential for podcast marketing.
+Podcast marketing is also becoming increasingly popular.
 Brands can appeal to more users with audio content, bringing the brand name clearly into the consciousness of the target group via advertising in popular podcast series.

-Social media marketing is one of the fastest moving channels, and in 2019 will have to pay close attention to where users are.
-There is a strong trend away from Facebook towards short-lived audiovisual media such as Instagram and Whatsapp.
-This is especially true for the younger audiences (16 to 30 year olds), as well as for influencers.
+Social media marketing is one of the fastest moving channels.
+The trend is moving away from Facebook towards short-lived audiovisual media such as Instagram and Whatsapp.
+This is especially the case for younger audiences (16 to 30 year olds) and influencers.

 For content to perform well on Instagram, it has to be authentic and personal.
-Networking and interacting with other accounts is just as important as personal contact with the users – in other words, active commitment.
+Networking and interacting with other accounts is just as important as personal contact.
 Stories should be told with fast, regular posts.
 Continuity, playfulness and authenticity are the key elements.

 Mobility is “the” trend of our time.
 Most users use a mobile device to watch videos on the internet, shop, inform themselves and stay in contact with others.
-According to studies, in three years, the smartphone will replace the PC as the most important way of accessing the internet.
+According to studies, in three years, smartphones will replace desktop computers as the main way of accessing the internet.
 Therefore, all content should be implemented on the basis of the “mobile first” idea.
 Especially in video marketing, all signs point to mobility, because most people watch videos on a tablet or smartphone.